 Company views:

+[Samsung] We think that the first bullet was discussed already (no need for further specification supports).

 2.4 Specification

 Summary: Majority of contributions have proposed certain specification changes to allow scheduler flexibility and UE behavior predictability (not left completely to UE implementation).
 Also, if multiplexing is allowed and behavior is left to UE implementation, it adds significant complexity on the UE side to make reasonable decisions.
 (RAN4-AH1 also made the agreements along these lines).